ysystudio/dotfiles/OS/macos.md

 >     setuped: true,
 >   },
 }

 ### outlook and teams logon on mac m1
 > when the certification window for Thales popup, input your TID and password, next show smartc card authetificaiton ,
 > just click then fail because no card.
 Then secret is , right click the logon window and select back, continue till
 > the window close, exit and reopen , the logon status will be saved.

-# macOS

-- For dotfiles, simplely run [mac-install.sh](../mac-install.sh) to install all dotfiles, it will setup zsh+tmux+vim environment for Python/JS/C/C++;
-- For system settings, perform all the following checklist item.

 ### System Preference